Troy A. Miller, Acting Commissioner

-Mark A. Morgan has served as Acting Commissioner of U.S. Customs and Border Protection (CBP) since July 7, 2019.
-In that role, he oversees 60,000 employees, manages a budget of over $13 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
-Mr. Morgan directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 Trillion in trade and facilitating travel of over 365 million people through ports of entry.
+Troy A. Miller is the Acting Commissioner for U.S. Customs and Border Protection (CBP).
+He oversees more than 60,000 employees, manages a budget of over $15 billion, and ensures the effective operations of CBP’s mission to protect national security while promoting economic prosperity.
+Mr. Miller directs CBP’s three core missions, counterterrorism, border security, and trade enforcement, while facilitating $4 trillion in trade and facilitating travel of over 410 million people through ports of entry.
 He oversees the largest law enforcement agency and the second-largest revenue-collecting source in the federal government.

 Mr. Miller previously served as the Director, Field Operations for CBP’s New York Field Office.
 He directed the activities of almost 3,000 CBP employees and an area with: two of the country's busiest international airports, John F. Kennedy International Airport (JFK) and Newark Liberty International Airport (EWR); the east coast's largest container seaport (New York/Newark); and the Pharmaceutical, Health and Chemicals Center of Excellence and Expertise (PHC Center).
 Mr. Miller oversaw CBP's national security and anti-terrorism operations, immigration and agriculture inspections, and the agency's trade enforcement efforts throughout the New York metropolitan area.